 With the arrival of social networking sites like Facebook, the Internet quickly transitioned from a one-way communication tool to a networked community of Internet users.
-The evolution of the Web has also changed the way we do things in higher education.
+The evolution of the Web also has changed the way we do things in higher education.
 From e-recruitment to publicizing events, social networking sites (SNS) have become a vehicle for building communities.

 At Winthrop University, we are taking advantage of the many opportunities SNS provide to communicate with current and prospective students, faculty and staff, alumni, and others with affinity for Winthrop.
 Provided below is a brief list of some of the more popular Web sites used for connecting with others.
 Some sites may be used for marketing purposes, whereas others are listed to make the Winthrop community aware of their presence.

 Summary: A SNS that started among college students and alum, Facebook has grown into the number one social site on the Net today.
 Facebook allows users to set up profile pages and maintain information on them, as well as upload photos and videos.
-There are numerous ways to grow a group's Facebook following.
-Check out these plugins for doing so now.

 Winthrop: Winthrop students, faculty, and staff use this site to post photography.
 Additionally, many students share their graphic design work via the site.

 Summary: Founded in 1998 by two college students, Google has become a household name worldwide.
 According to the Google Web site, the company's mission is "to organize the world's information and make it universally accessible and useful."
 Google offers an ever-growing variety of user services including a powerful search engine, free e-mail & Google Apps, online mapping system, and even a customizable home page.